 An international student from Mexico, Erick was initially accepted to the School of Undergraduate Studies instead of his first choice—Radio, Television, Film (RTF).
 As a UGS student, Erick completed core coursework, got involved with RTF-related activities, and worked with his advisor, Rose Mastrangelo, to achieve his goal of getting into the RTF program.
 After spending three semesters as a UGS student, Erick transferred to RTF and graduated on time.

 Horacio is the 2013-2014 UT student body president.
-Originally interested in biology and medicine, Horacio spent two semesters exploring his options as a student in the School of Undergraduate Studies and is now double majoring in history...
+Originally interested in biology and medicine, Horacio spent two semesters exploring his options as a student in the School of Undergraduate Studies and is now double majoring in history and government.

 Ivy spent her first two years in UGS exploring majors before discovering a European folklore class that changed everything.
 Now an anthropology major, Ivy will graduate this spring and begin her graduate studies in the fall.

 MyHanh was originally interested in biology and pre-dental, but after four semesters in UGS she declared sociology and hopes to become a counselor or therapist.